Nancy Torborg KB2TNR —

 RARSfest Chair,

-Facilities & Pre-Hamfest
+Facilities & Pre-Hamfest,

 Nancy is a retired elementary school librarian and director of stage-musicals with a hundred 8-to-11-year-olds.
 Nancy stepped up in 2022 to bring RARSfest back after a two-year, COVID 19-induced hiatus.
 This will be her fifth year as RARSfest Chair.
 Her experience with middle-schoolers has proved invaluable.